chwilms/SOS_detectron2/README.md

 ```

-If only inference is necessary, provide the path to the trained Mask R-CNN model ([see our maim git for pre-trained models]()):
+If only inference is necessary, provide the path to the trained Mask R-CNN model ([see our main git for pre-trained models]()):

 ```
 ./tools/train_net.py --config-file ./configs/COCO-OpenWorldInstanceSegmentation/mask_rcnn_R_50_FPN_1x.yaml --num-gpus 8 --eval-only MODEL.WEIGHTS ./weights/SOS_DINO_coco_voc.pth